-- 56. The constitution of the Student Disciplinary Committee is as follows: - [a] A Vice-Principal, who chairs the Committee. - [b] A member of academic staff drawn from the membership of Senate. - [c] the President of the Students' Union or one of the Sabbatical Officers. - 57.
+- 57.56.
+The constitution of the Student Disciplinary Committee is as - follows: [a] A Vice-Principal, who chairs the Committee. - [b] A member of academic staff drawn from the membership of Senate. - [c] the President of the Students' Union or one of the Sabbatical Officers. - [d] an independent legal adviser may support the Committee when required. - 58.57.
 A non-voting secretary shall be appointed to the Committee.
 The secretary's role is to take notes of the meeting and advise on the implementation of the Code and/or Academic Regulations.
-The secretary remains present throughout the hearing and deliberations but has no role in the decision-making of the committee. - 58.
+The secretary remains present throughout the hearing and deliberations but has no role in the decision-making of the committee. - 59.58.
 A QMUL representative shall present the case to the Committee on behalf of QMUL.
-This will normally be the named investigator. - 59.
-No person who has any close personal connections with the student due to appear before the Committee, or with the alleged misconduct, is eligible for appointment to the Committee. - 60.
+This will normally be the named investigator. - 60.59.
+No person who has any close personal connections with the student due to appear before the Committee, or with the alleged misconduct, is eligible for appointment to the Committee. - 61.60.
 The absence of one member of the Committee does not prevent the hearing taking place, or invalidate its outcome.
 The Chair of the Committee may, at any time between the initial appointments and the date of the hearing, appoint a replacement member, should any of the initial members be unable to attend the hearing.